MrShoenel/rank-model/readme.md

 # Rank-Models for Robust Regression Below 200 Observations

-The (current) purpose of this repository is test some models and collect data about their performance, compared to existing state-of-the-art models.
+The (current) purpose of this repository is to test some models and collect data about their performance, compared to existing state-of-the-art models.
 It appears that building robust regression models gets more difficult with fewer observations.
 Suppose you have a regression (or classification) problem with **less than 200** labeled observations, perhaps even less than **20**!
 Obtaining a model with good generalization then is difficult.

 We propose to transform the data to ranks, using its estimated